Jordan-Boulton1/woof-wash-grooming/TESTING.md

 - I noticed that one of the times when I was deleting a pet from the user profile, the success messages would appear twice.
 I was unable to re-produce the bug again but I am aware that it is a potential issues users might experience.

 > [!NOTE]
-> There are no remaining bugs that I am aware of.
+> There are no other remaining bugs that I am aware of.